am-team/cyclone_lariat/README.md

   - It saves all events to the database and also catches and throws all exceptions.
   - As a middleware, it can log all incoming messages.
 - As a [client](#client--publisher) that can send messages to SNS topics and SQS queues.
-- Also it can help you with CI\CD for theme, queue and subscription management like database [migration](#Migrations).
+- Also it can help you with CI\CD to manage topics, queues and subscriptions such as database  [migration](#Migrations).

 ![Cyclone lariat](docs/_imgs/lariat.jpg)